NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 Here are some implementation notes suggested by the above:

 1. It'd be useful to have a mode where you can easily turn on one motor at time.
 2. It's useful to have a "manual" mode where your pitch stick directly controls the differential in power between the front and back props.
+Might as well add left and right (for roll) and clockwise/counter-clockwise (for yaw).
 3. It's useful if the logic to disable the motors when the quad is disarmed does so at the last possible stage.
 Then you can watch what sense/filter/PID/mix datapath is doing while the quad is disarmed.
 It's very hard to concentrate on debugging when your quadcopter is flopping around.

 ### Using the Alternate FTDI Headers